SergeySeroshtan/contacts/modules/contacts-web/readme.md

 ## REST API

-Notes:

-1. If value of some property is not known, then the empty string is returned.
-1. Each object has version - string that uniquely identifies this object.
+Each object has version.
 Versions can be compared for equality only.

 ### GET my.json